doc4d/docs/docs/API/SystemWorkerClass.md

 #### Description

-The `.response` property <!-- REF #SystemWorkerClass.response.Summary -->contains the data returned once the request is terminated<!-- END REF -->, i.e. the full message received from the process output.
+The `.response` property <!-- REF #SystemWorkerClass.response.Summary -->contains the concatenation of all data returned once the request is terminated<!-- END REF -->, i.e. the full message received from the process output.

 The type of the message is defined according to the [`dataType`](#datatype) attribute.